 Support the development of appropriately approved schemes/road improvements in and around the plan area.
+Any indicative roads be subject to needs assessment and detailed corridor and route selection processes taking into account, inter alia, environmental constraints and opportunities.

 Objective TI 5 - Preservation of Routes, Road Upgrades & Infrastructure Provision